agharley/sustsci/blog/_posts/2026-01-15-power-sustainability-science.md

 ---
 layout: blog
-title: "Why Sustainability Science Needs a Theory of Power"
+title: "Towards a Theory of Power for Sustainability Science"
 author: Alicia G. Harley
 date: 2026-01-15
 description: "Power shapes why unsustainable patterns persist.
 A three-dimensional framework for analyzing how power operates—and how it can be contested—in sustainability science."